-The will know what your traffic is like and offers you have done well with, in the past.
+They will know what your traffic is like and what offers you have done well within the past.

 An offer may be “Hot” on the network but not for your type of traffic.

-There are rules you must follow with every offer and part of the affiliate manager's role is to make sure you are following the rule and not doing anything that is illegal.
+You must follow the rules with every offer.
+Part of the affiliate manager's role is to ensure you follow the rules and not do anything illegal.

 They will be checking your campaign and traffic quality and be the liaison between the advertiser and you.

-Keep in mind they are making money of your conversions and ultimately want you to succeed.
+Always remember, they are making money off your conversions and ultimately want you to succeed.

-Simple as this the more money you make the more they make.
+It's as simple as this, the more money you make, the more money they make!

-Easy to get a hold of via Skype (we use SKYPE in affiliate world)
+- Easy to get a hold of via Skype (we use SKYPE in the affiliate world)

-If you are not getting all these then don’t hesitate to ask for another affiliate manager your success depends on this relationship.
-Just email whoever is in charge of the network.
+If you are not getting all of these, don’t hesitate to ask for another affiliate manager.
+Your success depends on this relationship, just email whoever is in charge of the network.

-Here is my 2 cents, not everyone gets along perfectly if you feel like you need a change then ask, I have had affiliate managers that were terrible at responding but giving me offers that we crushed $$ wise, have to ask yourself what’s important to you?
+Here are my 2 cents, not everyone gets along perfectly.
+If you feel like you need a change, then ask.
+I have had affiliate managers who were terrible at responding but gave me offers that we crushed $$ wise.
+You have to ask yourself what is important to you?

-Always treat them with a certain level of respect, usually they reciprocate.
+- Always treat them with a certain level of respect.
+Typically they reciprocate.

-Consider sending them a card during holidays or a gift of some sort or a birthday card just like you would anybody that you care about stuff like that goes a long way most of the time if you do a lot of business with them they'll probably send you something around the holidays as well
+- Consider sending them a gift or a card on a holiday or birthday just like you would anybody you care about; stuff like that goes a long way most of the time.
+If you do a lot of business with them, they'll probably send you something around the holidays/birthdays as well.

 Learn more about the books that helped me along the way.

-What make a good affiliate networks verses a bad one?
+What makes a good Affiliate Network versus a bad one?

-Sometimes there is a huge difference in Networks.
+Sometimes there is a considerable difference in networks.

-There are literally hundreds of affiliate networks out there, so how do you know which ones to work with?
+There are hundreds of Affiliate Networks out there, so how do you know which ones to choose?

-You'll probably hear of certain networks having higher payouts or exclusive offers but there's a lot more to it than that, let me give you some examples of why they are different.
+You'll probably hear of individual networks having higher payouts or exclusive offers, but there's a lot more to it than that.
+Below are examples of why they are different.

-A lot of networks out there specialize in different verticals like mobile or app installs eating or gambling.
+A lot of networks specialize in different verticals like mobile, or app installs, or gambling.

-If they happen to specialize in the particular vertical you want to run there's a pretty good chance they may have exclusive offers or be able to get you potentially a higher payout because of their relationship with Advertiser.
+Suppose they happen to specialize in the particular vertical.
+In that case, you want to run, and there's a reasonably good chance they may have exclusive offers or be able to potentially get you a higher payout because of their relationship with the advertiser.

 2. Higher Payouts

-I have caught that happening before so it's always good to test one against one against the other even if the payout is lower it may convert better.
+I have caught that happening before, so it's always good to test one against the other even if the payout is lower, it may convert better.